OrandiH/automation-interview-demo/README.md

-# RD WebdriverIO Web Automation Template
+# WebdriverIO Web Automation Template

 Boilerplate for a web automation project using WebDriverIO v7, with examples of different types of testing scenarios.